Aug 5, 2022

 - Make sure your house is tidy.
 Look for any fire hazards and areas where you can minimize accidents.
 (Some suggestions: clear walking areas, staircases with guardrails, or a WETT inspected fireplace)

-- Check exterior surfaces and finishes for cracks, mold, rot or mildew
+- Check exterior surfaces and finishes for cracks, mold damage, rot or mildew.

 - Take a look at your foundation – do you see any cracks or uneven foundation?